Generic Name: dinoprostone topical (DYE no PROS tone TOP ik al)

 There may be other drugs that can interact with dinoprostone topical.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

-More Prostin E2 resources
+More about Prostin E2 (dinoprostone topical)

 Where can I get more information?